Children in the Gaza war: Reactions

 Meirav Ben-Ari, an Israeli Knesset member, stated, "The children in Gaza brought it upon themselves."
 Far-right Israeli Nation Security Minister Itamar Ben-Gvir called for the death of any child or woman who got too close to the border during a debate with Israeli military chief Herzi Halevi, claiming that "We cannot have women and children getting close to the border... anyone who gets near must get a bullet [in the head],".
 Ben-Gvir claimed that the open-fire policy he was advocating for was based on the perceived use of women and children by Hamas to target Israel.

 During an interview on Israeli television, a former Mossad official Rami Igra who had headed the agencies "Captive and Missing Division", claimed that there were no uninvolved civilians in Gaza.
 He raised claims that "anyone over four is a Hamas supporter" and that only those under four could be considered children, while anyone above that age could starve.

-The head of a Seder yeshiva in Jaffa; Rabbi Eliyahu Mali stated that the ongoing war was a mitzvah war and that not a soul shall live in Gaza as they will all grow up to become Hamas.
+Rabbi Eliyahu Mali, the head of a yeshiva in Jaffa, stated that the ongoing war was a mitzvah war and that not a soul shall live in Gaza as they will all grow up to become Hamas.
 When asked about babies and children in context with his comments, he stated; "Babies too?...The same thing.
 You can't be clever with the Torah.
 Today he's a baby, tomorrow he's a fighter.
 There are no questions here.
 Today's terrorists were 8-year-old children in the previous operation.
 So you can't To be satisfied here.
 That's why the Gaza law is different here."

 In Gaza, a father whose one-year-old child was killed in an Israeli bombing stated, "This is a crime in which everyone participated.
 The US veto participated in this crime as did those Arabs and Muslims who failed to support us".
 The grandfather of children killed by an Israeli airstrike stated, "What wrong did those innocent children do?
 Were they posing any danger to Israel?
 Were they carrying arms?"

 Marc Owen Jones wrote in a 2025 research paper, "As Israel's killing of thousands of Palestinian children and babies became harder to hide, high-profile Israeli accounts and media outlets claimed that Palestinians were fabricating casualty numbers and staging the killing of babies.
 The so-called 'Pallywood' narrative – a derogatory term suggesting that Palestinians stage scenes of suffering for propaganda purposes – has been a recurring theme in disinformation campaigns against Gaza."